“intelligent, thought provoking story lines with unpredictably powerful dynamics, rooted in authenticity” — Coachella Valley Weekly

-Founded in 2011 by husband and wife duo Tim & Faith Chinnock at their 1937 historic adobe house just minutes from the entrance to Joshua Tree Park, the current lineup includes drummer Caleb Winn, guitarist Chris Unck, and bassist Spencer Keizer.
+Founded in 2011 by husband and wife duo Tim & Faith Chinnock at their 1937 historic adobe house just minutes from the entrance to Joshua Tree Park, the current lineup includes Caleb Winn, Chris Unck, and Tyler Saraca.

 Working out of Unck’s High Lonesome Studio, their third full length album All The Space That There Is, a self produced effort, was crafted in an un-rushed process through stream of consciousness musings from the past and present.
 “I’m always pleasantly surprised by how consistently seemingly unrelated thoughts can fit together to make a cohesive story out here in the desert,” Tim reflects.
 “Almost like the subconscious can see the through-line before the conscious mind realizes what is happening.”
 Unck adds, “With Adobe we’re always saying, ‘what haven’t we done?’ we want to look around and explore.”
 It’s a complex album filled with a sense of wonder — three-part harmonies here, lush synth layers, steel guitar flourishes, and epic drum swells there— meant to give a peek into the challenges and successes of making an authentic life in the American Southwest.
 All The Space That There Is will woo you, take you in, then send you rocketing out into the cosmos.

 Tim and Faith’s harmonies blend effortlessly — which makes sense since they first began singing together as high school sweethearts — as the band brings a unique energy and sound.
-Unck spent time touring the world opening for Pink with Atlanta based southern rocker Butch Walker, Caleb honed his drumming chops playing rock ’n roll in Ohio and later joining the house band at legendary live music venue Pappy and Harriet’s, and Spencer, a Joshua Tree native, embodies the local free-wheeling bohemian spirit on bass.
+Unck spent time touring the world opening for Pink with Atlanta based southern rocker Butch Walker, Caleb grew up playing rock ’n roll in Ohio and later joining the house band at legendary live music venue Pappy and Harriet’s, and Tyler who has played with other High Desert groups Desert Rhythm Project and Gene Evaro Jr. landed in the desert with his Boston based band Build A Machine and decided to stay even when his bandmates gave up the rent and skipped town.
 The Adobe Collective have a sound all their own but have been listed next to artists like Gram Parsons, Queens of the Stone Age, Cracker, and Donovan as acts that embody the high desert sound.
 This album further solidifies their place in the high desert music pantheon.